markiyan-konyk/Profile/README.md

 Right now I do research at the [**Matter Lab**](https://www.matter.toronto.edu/), where I get to sit at the intersection of AI and scientific research.
 Long-term, I want to push toward **self-driving labs** more and autonomous experimentation systems that mix agentic AI with real robotic hardware.
 Before this, I was on **UTAT (Rocketry)** designing electronics and on a **UTMIST** project building ML tools for post-stroke patient recovery.

 Outside of all this, I lift, play violin and guitar, read, and try to learn a new language whenever life lets me.

-I'm currently looking for **internsips and co-ops**, if you're hiring or just want to chat, my inbox is open.

 ---